Ari-Glikman/DIY-Host-Resume-on-Github-with-Markdown/README.md

 #### 1. Create a new repository on GitHub (and make sure it is public)

+If you are in tech it is likely that potential employers are active on GitHub.
+It is then important that you make yourself visible to them.
+As Etter says **Define the Audience.** By wanting to get your resume on GitHub you have done just that.

 All the material that you will need will exist within a single repository on GitHub.
 You can go ahead and create one by cliking the '+' at the top right corner of your GitHub page and select 'New repository'.

 ![Newrepository](https://user-images.githubusercontent.com/73805987/97831667-5912ab80-1c96-11eb-9281-6dd94da0854d.jpg)